SuperNEMO-DBD/brew/.github/ISSUE_TEMPLATE/Reproducible-Bug-Report.md

 ---

 **Please note that we will close your issue without comment if you delete, do not read or do not fill out the issue checklist below and provide ALL the requested information.
-If you repeatedly fail to use the issue template, we will block you from ever submitting issues to Homebrew again.**
+If you repeatedly fail to use the issue template, we will block you from ever submitting issues to this repository again.**

 - [ ] ran a `brew` command and reproduced the problem with multiple formulae?
-If it's a problem with a single, official formula (not cask) please file this issue at Linuxbrew/homebrew-core: https://github.com/Linuxbrew/homebrew-core/issues/new/choose.
-If it's a `brew cask` problem please file this issue at https://github.com/Homebrew/homebrew-cask/issues/new/choose.
-If it's a tap (e.g. Homebrew/homebrew-php) problem please file this issue at the tap.
 - [ ] ran `brew update` and can still reproduce the problem?
 - [ ] ran `brew doctor`, fixed all issues and can still reproduce the problem?
 - [ ] ran `brew config` and `brew doctor` and included their output with your issue?
+- [ ] have a problem with `brew install` (or `upgrade`, `reinstall`) a single, supernemo-dbd-core formula?
+- [ ] ran `brew gist-logs <formula>` (where `<formula>` is the name of the formula that failed) and included the output link?
+- [ ] if `brew gist-logs` didn't work: ran `brew config` and `brew doctor` and included their output with your issue?

 <!-- To help us debug your issue, please complete these sections: -->